Failing Grades and Academic Progress

 - Maintain a GPA of 3.0 or higher

-- PhD students must pass qualifying exams and other milestones on the schedule specified by the program
+- All graduate students must pass comprehensive exams, qualifying exams, and other milestones on the schedule specified by the program

 Master’s degrees must be completed within three years after the first registration for that degree.